-Assignments submitted after the deadline may be penalized with the loss of a grade (e.g.: A- to B+) for each day late.
+Assignments submitted after the deadline may be penalized with the loss of a grade per day.

 Student Accommodations:

 Students seeking an accommodation based on disability or medical concerns should contact Student Accessibility Services; SAS will process the request and issue letters of accommodation to instructors.
 For additional information on support services and accommodations for students with disabilities, visit www.ucalgary.ca/access/.